Must-Read Books from The Americas + Caribbean (Global Reading Challenge)

 Hello and welcome to my new overambitious blog series, in which I intend to chart my global reading journey (ba dum tsh) over the course of both six separate blog posts and the next few months/years/however long it takes me to read a book from every country.
 (Editor’s note: I’ve since decided that I’m going to aim to read all of these books by the end of 2019, lol.
 Head here to see my progress and follow my new literary Insta too!)

 I’ve been writing a lot about literature lately.
 So, I’ve both been reading a lot of books and reading a lot about books lately.
 My New Year’s Resolution was to only read books by women, a la Lilit Marcus, although I broke that almost immediately by tucking into a copy of Eleanor Rigby by Douglas Copeland that I picked up while travelling in Peru.
 That’s not really a surprise given that I’ve had things like ‘drink more water’ and ‘do more running’ on my resolutions since forever.
 I’m just, like, not good at sticking to them I guess?

-Over the course of six posts, I’ll be alphabetically listing the countries (of which there are onehundredandninetyfuckingseven by the way, when you count Palestine—which you bloody should—and Vatican City—which, meh, whatever), before adding below my book recommendation and/or ‘goal book’ (a.k.a. the book I want to read from that country).
+Over the course of six posts, I’ll be listing the countries (of which there are onehundredandninetyfuckingseven by the way, when you count Palestine—which you bloody should—and Vatican City—which, meh, whatever) according to geographical region, before adding my book recommendation and/or ‘goal book’ (a.k.a. the book I want to read from that country).

 These entries may change.

 Some countries might have more entries if I can’t decide (I’ve never been entirely decisive either).

 Some may remain empty for a while, as I hunt for women in translation to include.